-- 1. The Basic Safety Message (BSM), with Part 1 transmitted approximately 10 times per second over Dedicated Short Range Communications (DSRC), is useful for a limited subset of mobility applications, but is not solely sufficient for most applications, especially since complete roadway coverage using DSRC has never been envisioned as a feasible option. - 2.
-A subset of the BSM Part 1 and Part 2 data, if cached, bundled, and sent in another manner (e.g., periodic transmission of both current and history data over cellular networks), adequately provides the vehicle-based information needed for most mobility applications.
-The major exception is crash-related data to support the MAYDAY application.
+- The Basic Safety Message (BSM), with Part 1 transmitted approximately 10 times per second over Dedicated Short Range Communications (DSRC), is useful for a limited subset of mobility applications, but is not solely sufficient for any of the envisioned mobility applications, especially since complete roadway coverage using DSRC has never been envisioned as a feasible option. - 2.
+A subset of the BSM Part 1 and Part 2 data, if cached, bundled, and sent in another manner (e.g., periodic transmission of both current and history data over cellular networks), adequately provides the vehicle-based information needed for most mobility applications (although other messages, such as platoon-joining requests, would also need to be supported).
+The major exception is crash-related data to support the Advanced Automatic Crash Notfication Relay (AACN-RELAY) application.

 A subset of the mobility applications can utilize the BSM as currently defined and broadcast.
 Other mobility applications require the information in parts 1 and 2 of the BSM, but not at 10 times per second broadcast over DSRC.
 The data is often needed for every stretch of roadway, but far less frequently.
 Since it is infeasible to provide ubiquitous coverage of U.S. roadways using DSRC, the data must be cached on-board the vehicle and then sent in a message containing both current and stored snapshots.
 These new messages could be sent to roadside DSRC units spaced along the roadway, as in the original Vehicle Infrastructure Integration (VII) vision, sent via digital cellular, or through a combination of the two.
+This information exchange must not interfere with DSRC-based V2V safety applications.